zangassis/zangassis/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Assis Zang and I currently work professionally with the development of support on the .Net platform with SQL Server.
+My name is Assis Zang and I am currently working with systems development on the .Net platform with SQL Server.
-I also study web development with a focus on Javascript and its frameworks like React, Next.js I'm also always working on some layout here and there on the css
+I study web development with a focus on Javascript and its frameworks like React and Next.js.
+I'm also always moving here and there in the css of some layout 👨🏻‍💻

+💬 Contact me: assiszang@gmail.com